viam-modules/analog-devices/README.md

 This [analog-devices module](https://app.viam.com/module/viam/analog-devices) implements an analog-devices [TMC5072 chip](https://www.trinamic.com/support/eval-kits/details/tmc5072-bob/) for a stepper motor using the [`rdk:component:motor` API](https://docs.viam.com/appendix/apis/components/motor/), and an analog-devices [ADXL345 digital accelerometer](https://www.analog.com/en/products/adxl345.html) using the [`rdk:component:movement_sensor` API](https://docs.viam.com/appendix/apis/components/movement-sensor/).

+The TMC5072 chip uses SPI bus to communicate with the board, does some processing on the chip itself, and provides convenient features including StallGuard2<sup>TM</sup>.

 See [Configure your tmc5072 motor](#Configure-your-tmc5072-motor) or [Configure your adxl345 movement sensor](#Configure-your-adxl345-movement-sensor) for more information on configuring these components with Viam.

 > [!NOTE]
 > Before configuring your motor or movement sensor, you must [create a machine](https://docs.viam.com/cloud/machines/#add-a-new-machine).